8ta4/blog/drafts/Looking for a Free Dynamic UI Automation Tool: Does It Exist?.md

 Here are my requirements:

-- Dynamic UI Adaptation: The tool should be able to interact with software whose UI might change over time due to app or OS updates.
+- Adaptation: The tool should be able to interact with software whose UI might change over time due to app or OS updates.
 - Zero Cost: The tool should be either free, using maybe a venture capital model where the initial user cost is subsidized, or, if the tool runs locally, it should work on a recent Mac's base model.

+I've considered some tools like Automator, Apple Script, SikuliX, Selenium, Puppeteer, and Playright.
+But they all have the same flaw: they can't cope with minor UI changes.
+I need a tool that can react to UI updates automatically.

 Are there any existing tools that meet these requirements?